-It is highly implausible to believe that a recorded score of zero actually reflects the ability of the respondent getting the zero since it is almost impossible to get all 150 answers wrong even if respondents had randomly selected the answers to the test score questions.5 Some other process must be at work here.
+The presence of zero test scores raises an interesting issue For us it is highly implausible to believe that a recorded score of zero actually reflects the ability of the respondent getting the zero since it is almost impossible to get all 150 answers wrong even if respondents had randomly selected the answers to the test score questions.4 Some other process must be at work here.
 We suspect that the respondents who obtained the zeros were simply unwilling to answer the questions and handed in blank questionnaires.
 Why they should do this is not clear.
-It is not because they all had a strong dislike of school.
-However, there is considerable amount of effort required to get good results on these tests and not everyone feels obliged to provide that.
+There is considerable amount of effort required to get good results on these tests and perhaps not everyone felt obliged to provide that.
 Refusing to make any effort at all is extreme but the problem of incentives is one which should be considered not just for the zeros but for all of the respondents.
 In this case the respondents were selected to participate in a research project.
 They were not asked whether they were willing to participate and nothing depended on their test score results so they had no incentive to produce their best possible results.

 Of course, perceived benefits and costs are not the only things that matter in determining how much effort should put into answering test score questions.
-Attitudes and class-room culture are also important and these may explain why liking school6 and the quality of the class were among the more important regressors in all of the models.
+Attitudes and class-room culture are also important and these may explain why liking school5 and the quality of the class were among the more important regressors in all of the models.
 It could be argued that not liking school is just a way that low ability individuals rationalize their failings.
 This is not likely to be the case, however, because even amongst the zeros a large majority of the respondents said that they liked school.
-It is quite reasonable to find that students who like school do better at it and produce better test scores than those who do not.
-But liking school is not the same thing as being smart.
+It is quite reasonable to find that